Jerry Punch: Medical role in incidents

 In 1988, in two separate incidents, Punch helped with the rescue efforts after the wrecks of Rusty Wallace and Don Marmor.
 In the case of Wallace's front-stretch crash at Bristol Motor Speedway, Punch happened to be on pit road at the time, and as a result, was the first person on the scene before the rescue crew could be scrambled.
 Punch's medical training proved pivotal, as Wallace was initially unconscious following the crash.
 Punch revived Wallace, who was able to start the following night's race with only minor injuries, driving for about half the race before giving his seat up to a relief driver.
 Wallace later worked with Punch in ESPN's coverage of NASCAR.
 In the case of the career-ending Marmor crash at Atlanta Motor Speedway, Punch (a trauma specialist) is credited with helping to save Marmor's life.

 In 1989 at the Motorcraft Quality Parts 500, Punch was reporting from the pit stall of Richard Petty when a fire broke out, injuring two crew members who Punch proceeded to treat on the spot.
 Following the incident, ESPN mandated that its pit reporters wear fire-proof suits.
 Punch also had aided injured pit crew members on pit road in several races in the 1990s.

 While Punch was addressing a Nashville Superspeedway media luncheon he was interrupted by a loud crash from the back of the room.
 Punch immediately rushed from the podium to the back of the room where Jenny Gill (daughter of singer-musician, Vince Gill), a Nashville Superspeedway intern, had fainted.
 Punch helped revive her, and she was taken to a local care center for observation and soon recovered, according to Sean Dozier, the Superspeedway's public relations director.
 Punch returned to the podium and resumed his speech.

+Personal life

+In 2000, Punch and his wife Joanie moved to Knoxville, Tennessee to be by her family.
+They have a son Logan and a daughter Jessica.